 - The High in the Sky Seuss Trolley Train Ride!
 A zany train in the sky.

-To access Volcano Bay, guests are transported from the main Universal Orlando parking lot via free bus.
+To access Volcano Bay, guests are transported from the main Universal Orlando parking lot via a free bus.
 Also, there is free transport from Universal Resorts.

 Universal Express Pass is available at Volcano Bay but is not included in Resort Express Pass.